zaynebmellouli/GrooveGalaxy/REPORT.md

 (_Justify the choice of technologies for each server._)

+1. **Client Machine**:
+   - **Description**: This is the user's interface for interacting with GrooveGalaxy.
+It includes the application or web interface through which users browse, preview, purchase, and play songs.
+   - **Technology Justification**:

+2. **Server Machine**:
+   - **Description**: This server handles requests from clients, including song browsing, purchase transactions, and delivery of encrypted audio files.
+It also manages user accounts and personalization algorithms.
+   - **Technology Justification**:

+3. **Database Machine**:
+   - **Description**: This machine is dedicated to storing and managing data such as user information, song metadata, purchase history, and encrypted audio files.
+   - **Technology Justification**:

+4. **Gateway/Router Machine (e.g., VM2)**:
+   - **Description**: This machine acts as a gateway or router, managing the traffic between the internet and the internal network.
+It also enforces firewall rules and monitors for unauthorized access.
+   - **Technology Justification**: The gateway/router is equipped with advanced firewall capabilities and possibly intrusion detection systems (IDS) like Snort.
+It's crucial for this machine to have robust security configurations to protect against external threats.
+SSL/TLS termination can also be configured here for added security.

+**Security Considerations**:
+- **SSL/TLS**: Secure Socket Layer (SSL) and Transport Layer Security (TLS) protocols are essential for encrypting data in transit between the client, server, and database machines, protecting against eavesdropping and man-in-the-middle attacks.
+- **Firewall Rules**: The gateway/router should have strict firewall rules to control incoming and outgoing network traffic, only allowing authorized communications and protecting against network-based attacks.
+- **Data Encryption**: Encryption of the data ensures the integrity, authenticity and the freshness of the communication.

 #### 2.2.2.
 Server Communication Security

 (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)